- 1 RANKING CRITERIA

 Of course, you cannot wander around the US searching for the best college town.
-That is why Elite Personal Finance has made a list of the best college towns in 2017.
-We included towns across the US which have been traditionally famous for great education, good students’ conduct and safe environment.
+That is why Elite Personal Finance has made a list of the best college towns in 2018.
+We included towns across the US which have been traditionally famous for great education, good students’ conduct, and safe environment.

-Elite Personal Finance analyzed the data from the FBI Preliminary Semiannual Uniform Crime Report, January–June 2016.
+Elite Personal Finance analyzed the data from the FBI 2017 US Crime Report.
 We particularly analyzed those crimes that affect college students most, such as car accidents, as well as alcohol and drug-related issues.
 This was our basis for safety ranking.

-In addition, we payed attention to the quality of higher education, cultural institutions and recreational areas.
+In addition, we paid attention to the quality of higher education, cultural institutions, and recreational areas.